 Confucius (孔子, Kōshi) was a Chinese philosopher who lived in China from 551 to 479 BC.
 His teachings, known as Confucianism (儒教, Jukyō), have had a deep impact not only on China but also many neighboring countries, including Japan.

-Confucianism is one of the three traditional Chinese religions besides Taoism and Buddhism.
-According to early Japanese writings, it was introduced to Japan via Korea in the year 285 AD.
-Some of the most important Confucian principles are humanity, loyality, morality and consideration on an individual and political level.
+Confucianism is one of the three traditional Chinese religions, besides Taoism and Buddhism.
+According to early Japanese writings, it was introduced to Japan via the Korean peninsula in the year 285 AD.
+Some of the most important Confucian principles are humanity, loyalty, morality and consideration on an individual and political level.

-Neo-Confucianism (especially Chu Hsi Confucianism) was the most important philosophy of Tokugawa Japan in government and education.
-Its influence on Japanese society has been intensive which is still obvious today.
+During the Edo Period (1603-1868), Neo-Confucianism (especially Chu Hsi Confucianism) was the most important philosophy in the Tokugawa government and education.
+It had a prevalent impact on Japanese society at the time, and its influences can still be felt today.